MAUREEN O’HARA’s TWISTED SECRET LIFE

-That’s the bombshell revelation dropped in the just-released book, “Maureen O’Hara, The Biography”.
+That’s the bombshell revelations dropped in the book, “Maureen O’Hara, The Biography”.

 Author Aubrey Malone rips the lid off "The Quiet Man" beauty’s shocking lies and cover-ups, including her steamy affair with a married man and the abuse she endured from hubby Will Price, who blew her fortune.

 Now 93, Irish-born Maureen was already hiding a secret when she arrived in Hollywood at age 17 to fulfill a seven-year movie contract set up by actor-director Charles Laughton.
 He was her co-star in the 1939 classic “The Hunchback of Notre Dame”.

 Before leaving Ireland, she’d been tricked into marrying George Brown, a film production assistant, who’d dated her a few times.
 Inviting her to his house, he ambushed her with an arranged wedding.

 The redhead described being in a surreal “out-of-body” state when she said “I do.”

 She kept the never-consummated marriage secret and had it annulled in 1941.